FrozenTear7/fullstack-open-ex0/README.md

-# fullstack-open-ex0
+# fullstack-open-exercises
+## Author: Paweł Mendroch

-Part 0 of the Fullstack Open course
+Exercises for the Fullstack Open course by the University of Helsinki